Alyren/Atlyss.GameLibs/README.md

 ### Versioning

-To workaround Nuget's stricter semver checks, the versions are laid out in this format:
+To workaround Nuget's semver checks not allowing strings, the versions used are a bit different.

+Any patch letter being used will be converted into a number, with no suffix dash, as such:

 * Game Version: Beta 1.5.0c
-* Nuget Version 1.5.0-c
+* Nuget Version 1.5.03